Care of the Hospitalized Adult 1

 This is the first course in a four-course Certificate in Hospital & Acute Care for Nurse Practitioners.

 The certificate builds upon the foundational knowledge acquired through entry-to-practice education and the acquisition of entry-to-practice competencies.
-The certificate will equip Nurse Practitioners with the knowledge and tools to confidently assess, diagnose and develop a treatment plan for the acutely ill adult patient, hospitalized with a broad range of conditions and facilitate a foundation for advanced nursing care of the ill or critically ill patient.
+It will equip nurse practitioners with the knowledge and tools to confidently assess, diagnose and develop a treatment plan for the acutely ill adult patient, hospitalized with a broad range of conditions, and facilitate a foundation for advanced nursing care of the ill or critically ill patient.

 Prerequisites: